OPSILab/Data-model-mapper-frontend/docs/usage.md

 ![](images/home.png)

 By clicking the button in the column **Actions** you can see a menu.
-If the status of the record is *Under development* you can see three options:
+If the status of the mapper record is *Under development* you can see three options:

 ![](images/home-actions-menu.png)

-- *Edit record*.
+- *Edit mapper*.
 You'll be redirected in the mapper editor section and you can edit the record
 - *Register*.
-You'll set the status of the record to *Completed*
+You'll set the status of the mapper to *Completed*
 - *Delete*.
-The record will be deleted.
+The mapper will be deleted.

- If the status of the record is *Completed* you can see two options:
+ If the status of the mapper is *Completed* you can see two options:

  ![](images/home-actions-menu-2.png)

 - *Transform*.
-You can try the record with an input file
+You can try the mapper with an input file
 - *Deregister*.
 You'll change the status to *Under development*

 If you click *Transform*, a dialog with two accordion will appear.